grafana/pyroscope/docs/sources/configure-client/language-sdks/go_push.md

 `rate` parameter controls the fraction of goroutine blocking events that are reported in the blocking profile.
 The profiler aims to sample an average of one blocking event per rate nanoseconds spent blocked.

-## Sending data to Phlare with Pyroscope Golang integration
+## Sending data to Grafana Cloud or Phlare with Pyroscope Golang SDK

 Starting with [weekly-f8](https://hub.docker.com/r/grafana/phlare/tags) you can ingest pyroscope profiles directly to phlare.